-Federal Student Aid: Exit Counseling Guide for Direct Loan Borrowers
+- Federal Student Aid Exit Counseling

-Repayment Plans and Calculators:
+- Repayment Plans

 The Public Service Loan Forgiveness Program will forgive or cancel the remaining balance due on eligible Direct Loan Program loans after having made 120 payments on those loans under certain repayment plans while employed in certain public service jobs.

-Department of Education Public Service Loan forgiveness employment certification procedure and forms:
+Department of Education Public Service Loan Forgiveness employment certification procedure and forms:

-Instructions for Completing Employment Certification for Public Service Loan Forgiveness
+- Instructions for Completing Employment Certification for Public Service Loan Forgiveness

-Employment Certification for Public Service Loan Forgiveness
+- Employment Certification for Public Service Loan Forgiveness

-Equal Justice Works: Loan Forgiveness for Public Service Employees John R. Justice Prosecutors and Defenders Incentive Act
+- Equal Justice Works: Loan Forgiveness for Public Service Employees John R. Justice Prosecutors and Defenders Incentive Act